Cerebral Venous Sinus Thrombosis (CVST)

 Other possible effects of the stroke, such as headaches or changes in vision, can be treated by specialists.

-If you have had this type of stroke, you may need to not take certain types of medicines, such as birth control pills (oral contraceptives).
+If you have had this type of stroke, you may not be able to take certain types of medicines, such as birth control pills (oral contraceptives).
 These can increase your risk for blood clots.

 Key points about cerebral venous sinus thrombosis